loreandstory/rps-game/README.md

 ![Rock Paper Scissors  game during play](assets/rps.png)

 ## About
-`rps-game` is a simple terminal Rock Paper Scissors game, where the player competes against a computer that chooses different p'personalities' each round.
+`rps-game` is a simple terminal Rock Paper Scissors game, where the player competes against a computer that chooses different 'personalities' each round.
 You may choose to play as many rounds as you like.

 ## Installation